trustle/trustle-setup/azure/cli/README.md

 ### Authorize application to Azure subscription

-This stip will authorize the Trustle Connector application to the Azure subscription.
+This step will authorize the Trustle Connector application to the Azure subscription.
 The application ID is required, set in `APP_ID` here.
 The subscription ID is also required, specified in `SUB_ID` here.
 This can be found in the Azure console for the active subscription.